-influence of extreme experiences on risk taking (Malmendier and Nagel, 2011), inflation expectations (Malmendier and Nagel, 2016), managerial decisions (Malmendier et al., 2011), and real estate purchases (Happel et al., 2022).
+pectations (Malmendier and Nagel, 2016), managerial decisions (Malmendier et al., 2011), and real estate purchases (Happel et al., 2023).
 Relatedly, Kensinger and Ford (2020) argue that emotional events are more likely to be stored in memory and are often retrieved more vividly (flashbulb memories; see Phelps, 2006).
 Additionally, the end of an experience is typically more memorable than the beginning or middle (recency; see Kahana, 2012; Barberis, 2018; Wachter and Kahana, 2023).